loftwah/techdeck-academy/workflow.md

     *   **Result:** This updates `student-profile.json`, changing the `status` field to `'active'`.
 *   **Commit & Push:** The workflow commits the AI response, the updated `student-profile.json`, and archives the original letter.

+When I sent the intro back it responded but didn't seem to change anything else?
+I'm not sure we fixed that.
+We should probably also update the config file so it knows not to do the intro twice?
+Are we actually generating and saving the student profile?

+Does this record any of the details from the letter in a way that will affect things?
+It should?

+When I got a response back from my intro it had a bunch of stuff in there for me to do.
+I didn't actually mind this and it was cool because it was like they were giving me stuff to do that wasn't an official challenge.
+Do we need a separate function for the intro?
+So we don't have stuff clash?
+Separation of concerns?

 ## 5. Subsequent Challenge Generation (`send-challenge.yml`)

 *   **Trigger:** Runs on schedule or manually.